NER2160349/NER2160349/README.md

 - 👋 Hi, I’m @NER2160349
-- 👀 I’m interested in technology
+- 👀 I’m interested in tech and development.
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me ortizroblesnereida21@gmail.com
+- 📫 How to reach me ortizr.nereida@gmail.com

 <!---
 NER2160349/NER2160349 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.